ZionDub/hello-world/README.md

 Hi!

-I'm Leandro, I like music and am learning programming.
+My name is Leandro, I like music and want to learn programming.